Responsible Office: Office for Sponsored Programs

 - Ensuring that only approved admin salaries are direct-charged to awards on which those particular admin salaries have been approved

-- Identifying and removing any unapproved admin charges during routine reviews of financial activity on all federally sponsored awards for which they are responsible
+- Identifying and removing any unapproved admin charges during routine reviews of financial activity on all federal awards for which they are responsible

-- Working with school/tub-level research administration offices to respond to requests for review of admin salaries directly charged to federal awards
+- Working with school/tub-level official to respond to requests for review of admin salaries directly charged to federal awards

-The school/tub-level research administration office and/or pre-award office are responsible for:
+The school/tub-level research administration officials are responsible for the following: